 ACTION: Carole to pick up the issue of the youth clubs ball girls/boys and engagement with Jerry.

-Discussed: Request from Gloucester to be their alternate ground during their redevelopment beginning of next season/pre-season friendlies – need contingency plans by March in case they can’t get in for 29th June.
-League require them to have a signed agreement and are happy for them to start a season at another ground, which may be relevant to us in future.
-Gloucester owner shared experience of 3G, expects their build to complete on time.
-Agreed: Can have initial discussions, but can’t offer certainty at this point.

-Discussed: If win Trophy game on Tuesday, would like to get a good crowd to Concord for the next round – Saturday 11th January (£800, 3 offers of £100 donation).
-ACTION: Martin to lead on organising coach & ways to make journey a bit special
+If we win the Trophy game against Sholing on Tuesday we should aim to get a good following to Concord for the next round on Saturday 11th January.
+With Supporters Club coach costs of £800, 3 attendees offered £100 donations to subsidize the trip for supporters.

+ACTION: Martin to liaise with Cheryl Bradley on organising the coach and ways to make the journey a special.

-Jerry left meeting
+Jerry left the meeting.

-ACTION: Michael to talk to Stuart, Nick & Carole to speak to Bill at Novia – and anyone else – regarding sponsorship for backroom staff/direct sponsorship for Jerry.

 Re-Development

-No change in anticipated date for planning Committee - February.
-Creatrix & Nick went directly to Paul Duffen when review payment was still outstanding.
-Has now been paid.
+There is no change in the anticipated date for the Planning Committee hearing on 12 February.

-Discussed: briefly, the Update to Members, circulated prior to meeting.
-Press release to go out following week, to include positive message about work with Council.
+A press release is to go out in the next week, including a positive message about working with the Council.

-ACTION: All – give Nick any feedback on Update to Members.
-Carole to pass on point that reference to the update should be included in the press release and that we’ll keep people updated on progress.

-Carole spoke to her note circulated prior to the meeting regarding an event to launch the Citizen’s Advice/Wessex project at BCFC to provide legal advice to Twerton residents one day per week.
-Hope is that this will lay the ground for more provision in the future.
-Launch to be at match end of January, to make the point that work such as this goes hand in hand with the existence of the Club.
-“Save the Date” invites have already been sent to Councillors.
-With regard to PR, Vicky will contact Paul Duffen and Wessex PR have picked up on it.
-ACTION: Carole to pick up with Samuel.
+Carole spoke of her note circulated prior to the meeting regarding an event to launch the Citizen’s Advice/Wessex Water project at BCFC to provide legal advice to Twerton residents for one day per week.
+The hope is that this will lay the ground for more provision in the future.
+The launch is to be at the match on 18 January, making the point that work such as this goes hand in hand with the community ownership and “purpose” of the Club.
+“Save the Date” invititations have already been sent to Councillors.

-Finance update & Fundraising – Paul, Chris, Jon, All
+Finance update & Fundraising

-Paul spoke to the figures and report circulated before the meeting.
-He is still waiting to hear from Curo re parking, have gone to online portal, looking to extend agreement to March/April.
-A license with catering van has been agreed, to start from January at £540 for non-match days, with option to ask him to do match days too.
+Paul spoke about the report circulated before the meeting.

+A license with a catering van has been agreed, to start from January (on-match days by prior arrangement only and with revenue split on these occasions).
-Additional work for the Mint Room may be forthcoming.
-Cross-fit’s planning application fell through.
-All other agreements been extended.
-Still no invoice from Bristol Sport for last order of shirts for shop.
-All payments to clubs for loans paid when due, await some in from other clubs for loanees.

-Regarding funding to address shortfall, Stuart has been ill so Michael not talked to him yet.
+Additional revenue from office space for the Mint Room restaurant may be forthcoming.

+All agreements have been extended.

+All payments to clubs for loans have been paid when due.

 No new potential funders have been identified.

-Bob has spoken to Gradwell and will talk to them again in the summer.

-The accounts have been signed off so we need to hold an AGM in the New Year, with 14 days notice.
+The accounts have been signed off so we now need to hold an AGM in the New Year, with 14 days notice.

-Agreed: AGM to be held same day as January Board meeting, invites to shareholders only.
+Agreed: AGM to be held the same day as the January Board meeting with invitations sent to Club shareholders only (not community shareholders).

-ACTION: arrange the AGM
+ACTION: Paul W to arrange any formal announcements/invites to the AGM

-Society
+Society update

-& Supporter update – Michael, Martin
+Michael reported that the automated membership function is proving useful and very user friendly.

+Regarding the Feedback on Design consultation event the queries were generally focused on process rather than the design so it was a good opportunity to get everyone up to speed.
+Design feedback will be collated and sent to Phil Tanner to feed into the design spec.
+Oliver Holtaway will continue to run the online consultation to the end of year and then feed it in.

+Supporters appear to be very much into things which commemorate the history of the club eg a timeline.

+This will all be presented to the Board by Phil Tanner along with the design spec in due course.

+Oliver Holtaway, John Blain and Mark Thomas are working on increasing supporter engagement.
+For example, there will be promotion of community ownership on match days and work to give greater insight into financial elements of the Club without impinging on commercial confidentiality.

+Michael confirmed that the Board can appoint (by co-option) additional Directors without Society agreement.
+As the constitution stands, the Society can’t recruit for a specific Director role, although it will be part of the review to do so.
+In the meantime, the Society can advertise using the generic advertisement with a few commercial specific bullet points.

+Supporters update